elisboa/linux-time-machine.sh/README.md

 tail -f /tmp/tmgit*log
 ```

 ## Contact

-Report your bugs by creating an issue or post me a pull-request with bugfixes
+Report your bugs by creating an issue or post me a pull-request with bugfixes.

+## Questions

+Do you have more questions?
+Check our [Wiki](https://github.com/elisboa/linux-time-machine.sh/wiki) out!